As an Amazon Associate I earn from qualifying purchases.

 It's really simple to prepare and cook and uses minimal ingredients.

 If they're bigger than 1lb (500g) each, then give them a little longer in the oven.
+Do see the important tip about oven temperature in the pink box below.

-They're ready when they're firm to the touch.
+The fish are ready when they're firm to the touch.

 Serve with potatoes and salad or vegetables.